Samyak2/website/content/post/08_variance.md

 }
 ```

 For most rust programs, lifetimes become a problem when references are involved.
 They will often be implicit and unnamed like in `&str`, but sometimes we need to name them like in `&'a str`.
 Lifetime names start with apostrophe and are followed by the name.
 Lifetimes of functions and structs are specified in the same manner as type parameters.
+For example, `Bytes<'a>` means a `Bytes` struct with the named lifetime `'a`.
 In other words, functions and structs can be *generic* over lifetimes.

 Now let's understand the subtyping relationship between lifetimes.
 Consider this struct:
 ```rust